Frequently asked questions

 Are there other activities at Sirovilla Highton?

-Residents currently enjoy weekly Tai Chi sessions, indoor bowls, weekly take away nights, Sunday BBQs and weekly “stitch and knit” craft sessions.
+Residents currently enjoy weekly Tai Chi sessions, indoor bowls, weekly takeaway nights, Sunday BBQs and weekly “stitch and knit” craft sessions.

 Is there an office on site at Sirovilla Highton Village?